-As an example I have recently designed engagement rings incorporating butterflies, hummingbirds and snowflakes, you could even add a birthstone or private message that would be invisible to others.
+For example, I have recently designed engagement rings incorporating butterflies, hummingbirds and snowflakes; you could even add a birthstone or private message that would be invisible to others.

 2, Be inspired

-You could take to Instagram and Pinterest to look for design ideas and elements that you are drawn too, and if you are shopping alone, you must not lose sight of your bride-to-be personal style, noting down whether she wears predominantly silver, yellow, white or red gold or platinum.
+You could take to Instagram and Pinterest to look for design ideas and elements you are drawn to.
+For example, if you are shopping alone, you must not lose sight of your bride-to-be’s style, noting whether she wears predominantly silver, yellow, white or red, gold or platinum.

-It would also be most helpful if you could bring images of existing jewellery worn to your first consultation as its a perfect starting point when looking at design options, era influences, diamonds and gemstone.
+It would also be most helpful if you could bring images of existing jewellery worn to your first consultation, as it’s a perfect starting point when looking at design options, era influences, diamonds and gemstones.

 3, Take your time

-An engagement ring is for life, so it is essential that you take your time and research wisely.
+An engagement ring is for life, so you must take your time and research wisely.

 Typically you can expect a bespoke engagement ring to be designed and made within eight weeks, with my lead time being three to four weeks.

-It’s essential that before commissioning a jeweller you have everything written down and depending on the jeweller you work with you know the timescale of when you will be first presented with sketches, or interactive designs and wax models to wear of your ring designs and a final date for completion.
+It’s essential that before commissioning a jeweller, you have everything written down.
+And depending on the jeweller you work with, you know the timescale of when you will see sketches or interactive designs and wax models to wear of your ring designs and a final date for completion.

-One final piece of advice make sure your diamond comes with a GIA certificate and a valuation so that you can arrange insurance cover before you pick your ring up
+Make sure your diamond comes with a GIA certificate and a valuation so you can arrange insurance cover before you pick your ring up.

 Three simple rules to create a bespoke engagement ring